javolara1/fuga-landing-ui/memory-bank/progress.md

 All core features are implemented and working correctly:

 - ✅ Public landing page with all sections
-- ✅ Reusable component system (Button component)
+- ✅ Reusable component system (Button and Breadcrumb components)
 - ✅ Blog management system (public viewing and admin CRUD)
 - ✅ User authentication and profile management
 - ✅ Admin dashboard with role-based access